magmide/magmide/essay.md

 ### Bug Rate, Rework, and Velocity

 One of the most frustrating experiences when trying to build something is to discover bugs or obvious gaps in a lower layer.
-When software you implicitly trusted fails for reasons entirely beyond your control, you lose a huge amount of time, and those gaps almost always transitively produce gaps in *your* layer as well, continuing the harmful ripple effect.
+When software you implicitly trust fails for reasons entirely beyond your control, you lose a huge amount of time, and those gaps almost always transitively produce gaps in *your* layer as well, continuing the harmful ripple effect.

-Even if the correctness of some piece of software isn't "critical", its correctness is still helpful, allowing all its users to simply enjoy its power without interruptions or frustration.
+Even if the correctness of some piece of software isn't "critical", its correctness is still helpful. its users can simply enjoy its power without interruptions or frustration.
 The overall velocity of all engineering work can improve dramatically when all layers are made more robust.

 In exactly the same way that [`null` was a billion dollar mistake](TODO), general software incorrectness has probably cost trillions of dollars in lost productivity and potential progress.